Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 It ends with, “Few of these legends persist today.
 Holly has become a traditional Christmas decoration, and its beauty needs no further explanation.”

-Whatever the legends and traditions you celebrate, It’s All About Love, which never ends — Wishing you and yours the blessings of health, peace, and love.
+Whatever the legends and traditions you celebrate, It’s All About Love, which never ends.
+I wish you and yours the blessings of health, peace, and love.
+Merry Christmas.

 Mary Stone, owner of Stone Associates Landscape Design & Consulting.
 As a Landscape Designer, I am grateful for the joy of helping others beautify their surroundings which often leads to sharing encouragement and life experiences.
 These relationships inspired my weekly column published in THE PRESS, 'Garden Dilemmas?
 Ask Mary', began in 2012.
 I dream of growing the evolving community of readers into an interactive forum to share encouragement and support in Garden and Personal Recoveries - seeking nature’s inspirations, stimulating growth, weeding undesirables, embracing the unexpected.
 Thank you for visiting!
 Mary